olawuwo/EPL-2017-2018/questions_and_queries.md

 |---------------|
 | 38            |

 Query returned 38.
-Manchester United FC played a total of 38 matches in the 2017/2018 season.
+Tha it, Manchester United FC played a total of 38 matches (home and away) in the 2017/2018 season.

 ### 3. Display all the teams that played the EPL matches in the season.

-I have used **UNION** operrator to return only DISTINCT values on the team.
+To display all the teams, I utilised the **UNION** operator to ensure that only distinct team names are returned.

 ```sql
 SELECT
 	hometeam AS teams